dchambers/composerjs/README.md

 ```

 Notice here how the handler has guard to against `input.value1` and `input.value2`, both or either of which may be `null`.

-### Recursive Circular Dependency Detection

-Although disabled nodes don't exist by default when the model is sealed, for the purposes of _circular-dependency_ detection we assume that they will exist.
-However, for nodes defined using `defineAs()` it's non-trivial to do, as there may be complex forms of mutual recursion and type specialization.

-Therefore, models using `defineAs()` may throw a `CircularDependencyError` while invoking `create()`, as the handler evaluation order is re-calculated.